stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ## Course Description

 Writing 2-3 is an introduction to academic writing and research.
-The course sequence prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
+This course sequence prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
 We will cultivate these critical practices by reading and analyzing a series of demanding texts, discussing them together, and composing responses to them in the form of essays.
 Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.

 During the winter term we will turn our focus to academic research.
 Our libraries hold an impressive array of traditional and electronic search tools as well as millions of books, journal articles, and assorted media.
 Although navigating this vast sea of information is intimidating, it is important that you find your way: excellent research skills are fundamental to your undergraduate training, regardless of your chosen field of study.
 In consideration of its importance, we will spend a significant amount of time learning how to use our library effectively.

 ## Course Theme

 Formal education is one of the central features of our early life---a deep, organizing structure that has shaped and influenced us in profound and unaccountable ways.
-Education, like culture more broadly, is so ordinary and pervasive that it has become thoroughly naturalized, its powerful affects rendered virtually invisible to us.
+Education, like culture more broadly, is so ordinary and pervasive that it has become thoroughly naturalized, its powerful effects rendered virtually invisible to us.
 Education, in short, is just something that we've always done, something that has always been with us, something that is self-evidently the right and obvious thing to do: part of the everyday backdrop of life that we take for granted and rarely consider critically.

 Although it is quite difficult to escape the naturalizing trance that comes from our habitual exposure to such common features of our lifeworld, it is important to develop a capacity for this form of analysis---to see more clearly the weird within the familiar.
 In this term we will attempt to step outside of our experiences with formal education and try to gain some distance on the practices and normalizing structures that have formed and shaped us since before we can even remember.
 If we defamiliarize these experiences by holding them at a distance and trying to see them as if for the first time, what do we see?